#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-Check the USDA plant hardiness zone map, as planting zones have shifted over the years.
+Check the USDA zone map, as planting zones have shifted over the years.
 Planting zones with higher numbers can plant earlier in the year.
 Increase your odds of successful gardening by choosing plants that are meant for your zone.

-If the soil isn't cold and frozen, consider planting your flower, fruit, or vegetable seeds directly into your garden.
+If the soil isn't cold and frozen, consider planting your veggie, flower, or fruit seeds directly into your garden.
 This is called the "direct sow" method.
-Plant after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
+The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed packet for when and how to sow seeds.
+Consult your seed envelope for when and how to sow seeds.

-How do I plant seeds?
+How do I plant fruit seeds?

 Should I harden off my seedlings before planting them outside?

 Yes, for best results, if you raised plants indoors from seeds, harden them first before you transplant them.
-Hardening is the process of getting them used to outdoor life, spring rains, and temperature swings.
+Hardening allows your seedlings to adjust to the great outdoors, making them more resilient against cold snaps.
 It slows their growth until they're strong and ready to take off during a spring warm front.
-Hardening also makes your plants more resilient to a sudden cold snap.

 Nearby Stores